ss7m/bread/GUIDE.md

 are comma separated expressions surrounded by a pair of square brackets.

 Lists cannot be coerced into a number.
-When coerced into a string, a list becomes a string representation of the list.
-All non-empty lists are truthy.
+When coerced into a string, a list becomes the comma separated string representation of it's values surrounded by a pair of square brackets.

 ## closure